heyajohnny/cryptoinfo/README.md

 #### Provides Home Assistant sensors for all cryptocurrencies supported by CoinGecko

+## Breaking changes for upgrading from v0.x.x to v1.x.x
+If you've just updated from v0.x.x to v1.x.x please remove the cryptoinfo sensor from your configuration.yaml and follow [Installation step 2](#installation-step-2)

 If you like my work, please buy me a coffee or donate some crypto currencies.
 This will keep me awake, asleep, or whatever :wink:

 <a href="https://www.buymeacoffee.com/1v3ckWD" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png"></a><details>